-Prevent Server swamp
+Prevent server swamp

-Generally, the performance of Helix Core Server depends on the number of files a user tries to manipulate in a single command invocation, not on the size of the depot.
+Generally, the performance of P4 Server depends on the number of files a user tries to manipulate in a single command invocation, not on the size of the depot.
 That is, syncing a client view of 30 files from a 3,000,000-file depot should not be much slower than syncing a client view of 30 files from a 30-file depot.

 The number of files affected by a single command is largely determined by the following factors: